Everglades City, Florida: History

-The area around Chokoloskee Bay, including the site of Everglades City, was occupied for thousands of years by Native Americans of the Glades culture, who were absorbed by the Calusa shortly before the arrival of Europeans in the New World, but by the time Spanish Florida was transferred from Spain to the United States in 1821 (as Florida Territory), the area was uninhabited.
+The area around Chokoloskee Bay, including the site of Everglades City, was occupied for thousands of years by Native Americans of the Glades culture, who were absorbed by the Calusa shortly before the arrival of Europeans in the New World.

+19th century

+By the time Spanish Florida was transferred from Spain to the United States in 1821 as Florida Territory, the area was uninhabited.
 A legend says that Seminoles planted potatoes along what is now the Barron River during the Seminole Wars, in the vicinity of the present Everglades City.

 American settlement began after the Civil War, when Union sympathizers who had farmed on Cape Sable to supply Key West during the war moved up the west coast of the peninsula.
 The first permanent settler was William Smith Allen, who arrived on the banks of Potato Creek (later renamed the Allen River) in 1873.
 After Allen retired to Key West in 1889, George W. Storter, Jr. became the principal landowner in the area.
 Storter gained fame for his sugar cane crops.
 He opened a trading post in 1892, and gained a post office, called "Everglade", in 1895.
 Storter also began entertaining northern tourists who came to Everglade by yacht in the winter to hunt and fish.
 His house eventually grew into the Rod and Gun Club, visited by United States Presidents and other notables.

+The first school in Everglade was organized in 1893.
+The school moved into a new building in 1895, but the building was destroyed by a tornado later in the year.